Demographic history of Transylvania: 9th to 15th century

-Romanian archeologist Marian Tiplic considers that the graves dated in the end of the 9th century and beginning of 10th century, that belong to the Blandiana A and the Ciumbrud cultural groups, represent the last stage in the Romanian people ethnogenesis.
+Romanian archeologist Ioan Marian Țiplic considers that the graves dated to the end of the 9th century and beginning of the 10th which belong to the Blandiana A and the Ciumbrud cultural groups, represent the last stage in the ethnogenesis of the Romanian people.

-In addition, Romanian archeologist Gheorghe Baltag, based on his research at Albeşti site, Mureş County, defined "the culture of the Transylvanian highland", referring to a possible indigenous culture in higher areas (over 600m and up to 900-1000m) between 8th and 10th centuries.
+In addition, Romanian archeologist Gheorghe Baltag, based on his research at the Albeşti site in Mureş County, defined "the culture of the Transylvanian highland", referring to a possible indigenous culture in higher areas (over 600m and up to 900-1000m) between the 8th and 10th centuries.

 According to Martyn Rady, the sources before the 13th century do not contain references to Vlachs (Romanians) anywhere in Hungary and Transylvania or in Wallachia.
 The sources describe Wallachia as a largely uninhabited forest until that time.
 There can be little doubt that a Romanian population lived in the region, although it is impossible to determine its size.
 In Hunyad county, linguistic evidence suggests a Romanian presence from at least the 11th century.
-However, it could be possible, that the sudden appearance of Vlachs in the Hungarian historical record around 1200 was due to Romanian immigration from the Balkan, that Hungarian historians universally maintain, or show the new political significance assigning to the Romanian chieftains of Transylvania and the Lower Danube, making their presence worthy of record for the first time.
-The response of the Hungarian kings to the settlement of Vlachs and Cumans on the Lower Danube shows how seriously they viewed it, the first action of Hungarian rulers was establishing a bishopric over the region and urging the Pope to send missions aimed to convert the newcomers from paganism and from the Orthodox rite.
+It is, however, conceivable that the sudden appearance of Vlachs in the Hungarian historical record around 1200 was due to Romanian immigration from the Balkans, as it is universally maintained by Hungarian historians, or show the new political significance assigned to the Romanian chieftains of Transylvania and the Lower Danube, making their presence worthy of record for the first time.
+The response of the Hungarian kings to the settlement of Vlachs and Cumans on the Lower Danube shows how seriously they viewed it, the first action of Hungarian rulers being the establishment of a bishopric for that region and urging the Pope to send missions aimed to convert the newcomers from paganism and from the Orthodox rite.

 According to Jean W. Sedlar, it cannot be ascertained from any extant documentary evidence how many Vlachs (Romanians) may have resided in Transylvania in the 11th century.
 The actual number of persons belonging to nationalities is at best guesswork, the Vlachs may have comprised two-thirds of Transylvania's population in 1241 on the eve of the Mongol invasion.
 Hungarian and Romanian historians attempted to prove that their ancestors were the first who settled in Transylvania.
 Romanians regard themselves as descendants of the tribes of Dacia intermingles with Roman settlers who allegedly have resided continuously in Transylvania.
 Hungarians claim that the Vlach population entered Transylvania from the Balkans only in the 12th century, this argument is supported by the origin of some Transylvanian place names from the time of the great Slavic migrations and by several Balkan influences on the Romanian language.